-The basis of this article (containing more than you ever wanted to know about front suspensions) was written by Don Morrill in 1971 and is presented here with some changes, updates and a few added sections.
+The basis of this article (containing more than you ever wanted to know about front suspensions) was written by Don Morrill in 1971 and is presented here with many changes, updates and added sections.

-A high wear point on the Morgan, and believe it not not, there are a few, is the brass bushings that are pressed into the front wheel spindles, and ride on vertical kingpin (center pin).
+A high wear point on the Morgan, and believe it not not, there are a few, was/is the brass bushings that are pressed into the front wheel spindles with the older mild steel kingpins or the Factory's stainless steel kingpins used when with DEVOL bushes.
 To check for wear, jack up the front end and have someone wiggle the front wheel about the horizontal (hold the top and bottom), and look for movement of the lower end of the spindle with respect to the lower rebound spring.
 Bushing wear results in a certain vagueness in steering, and a feeling of front end looseness, but otherwise is not serious except in the extreme.
 Wheel shake is not cured by re-bushing.
 Although the shake may disappear at first, when the bushings wear in the shake will return.
 Wheel shake is usually caused by loose damper blades or square wheels.
+If you want a forever front in this area, switch to Hardchrome kingpins, used with ANY bush material you choose.
+As of this date (09/2020) the Factory has refused to adopt Hardchromes despite their impeccable reputation and LONG history.
+As they have now abandonned the legendary 110 year Morgan classic completely, that is all she wrote.

 To gain familiarity with the front suspension, sketches are provided that show things ex-works.
 If your car has been repaired due to front end damage, a check is worth while to determine if everything is there, and properly installed.
 Most body shops are relaxed about keeping track of attaching hardware, so some imagination might have been exercised during assembly.
 Most of the suspension hardware is Whitworth and holes are sized for the English bolts (Ed. later cars '70 on are metric).
 If American Standard has been substituted, additional hole clearance will result.